Law

 • Increase post-graduate employment opportunities in the field

-• Connect students globally, nationally, and locally
+• Connect students regionally, nationally, and globally and foster cross-cultural education

 Peacebuilding requires a broader approach, and inclusive security has better outcomes for peace.